raimondsMeiruska/Picons/README.md

 # Picons
-Custom icons for IoT screens, true to the pixel.
+Custom icons for IoT devices, true to the pixel.

-## Icon preview

-## How to use

-Coming soon